 Sea salt is a popular ingredient in many kitchens around the world.
 It is used to add flavor and enhance the taste of various dishes.
 However, there are different types of sea salt available, and it can be confusing to know which one to use.
 Two popular options are sea salt and sea salt flakes.

 Sea salt is a type of salt that is harvested from the ocean.
 It is typically unrefined and contains a variety of minerals, including magnesium, calcium, and potassium.
-Sea salt is available in both coarse and fine textures and is commonly used in cooking and baking.
+This type of salt is available in both coarse and fine textures and is commonly used in cooking and baking.

-Sea salt flakes, on the other hand, are a type of sea salt that has been dried and then formed into thin, flat flakes.
+Sea salt flakes, on the other hand, are a type of sea salt that has been processed in a way that forms into thin, flat flakes.
 This process gives the salt a unique texture and flavor.
 Sea salt flakes are often used as a finishing salt, sprinkled on top of dishes just before serving to add a pop of flavor and texture.

 Sea salt and sea salt flakes are both popular types of salt used in cooking and seasoning.
 While they may seem similar, there are a few key differences between the two.